tilley-kyle/bld09-react-exercise/README.md

 ## Extra Credit

-1. Allow users to filter todos by completion
+1. Allow users to filter todos by date